oltpbenchmark/oltpbench/src/com/oltpbenchmark/benchmarks/README.md

 * `ddls` - The location of the DBMS-specific DDL files.
 The filename has to match the supported systems defined in `com.oltpbenchmark.types.DatabaseType`.
 * `dialects` - The location of the DBMS-specific Dialect xml files.
 The filename has to match the supported systems defined in `com.oltpbenchmark.types.DatabaseType`.
 * `procedures` - The implementations for all of the transaction types in the benchmark.

+After you created a new benchmark, register it in `Bechmarks.java`